salilab/imp_spatiotemporal_tutorial/doc/snapshot_assess.md

 print("")
 \endcode

 In the second step, we want to determine the median value of EM cross correlation for each snapshot.
-The `general_rule_calculation` looks through the `general_rule_column` for each `{state}_{time}_stat.txt` file and determines both the median value and the number of structures generated to determine that median value.
+We wrote `general_rule_calculation` to look through the `general_rule_column` for each `{state}_{time}_stat.txt` file and determine both the median value and the number of structures generated.

 \code{.py}
 # 2 calling general_rule_calculation and related parameters